-Google My Business or GMB, earlier known as Google Places for business, offers the best opportunity to local businesses for appearing in the search results.
-There are several new features brought forth by the search engine-giant to GMB that make it easier for businesses to increase their local search visibility.
+Google My Business or GMB, formerly known as Google Places for Business, offers the best opportunity for local businesses for appearing in the search results.
+There are several new features brought forth by the search engine giant to GMB that make it easier for businesses to increase their local search visibility.

-Simple, easy and cost-effective, here are the latest changes to Google My Business, which are significant for lawyers along with some key takeaways:
+Simple, easy, and cost-effective, here are the latest changes to Google My Business, which are significant for business owners and lawyers, along with some key takeaways:

-- Removal of Permanently Closed Listings from Local Finder
+Removal of Permanently Closed Listings from Local Finder on Google My Business

 Over the past few months, there has been a visible lack of Permanently Closed listings in Google’s Local Finder due to their redundancy.
 This lead to an adverse effect on the law practitioners’ business.
 In essence, this means that while the professionals continue their practice, customers will not be able to locate them.